microsoft/sqlworkshops/sql2019lab/README.md

 - Access to an **Azure SQL Database** is required for **Module 4**.

 This workshop was built and designed for a server or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
 You may be able to run this lab with less compute resources.

+**NOTE**: *If you run this lab from a virtual machine in Azure running Windows, and you want to use Module 5, you will need to enable nested virtualization.
+Read more at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nested-virtualization*

 <p style="border-bottom: 1px solid lightgrey;"></p>